GibbyGecko/CompRobo_FSM_Team_15/README.md

 **Implementation.** `DriveSquareNode` runs a 10 Hz timer that publishes `geometry_msgs/Twist` to `cmd_vel`.
 It is small state machine (straight, turn) with a counter of completed sides.
 It subscribes to `odom` (`nav_msgs/Odometry`) and converts its orientation to an angle.

 **Design decisions.** Straight segments are timed (length of a side divided by speed, 5 s at 0.2 m/s).
-Our first version also timed the turns (90 degrees divided by the angular speed), but the turns were very innacurate as the neato is genreally innacurate.
+Our first version also timed the turns (90 degrees divided by the angular speed), but the turns were very inaccurate as the neato is generally inaccurate.
 The node now records the yaw at the start of the turn and turns until the change in yaw reaches pi/2,, slowing down to avoid overshoot.

 <img width="578" height="796" alt="Screencast from 2026-09-20 22-00-58" src="https://github.com/user-attachments/assets/3e37232f-ab2c-41c4-8b62-89f857bd338a" />